Sonnet 561

 Sonnet 560

-Heaven is falling, so the scholar said;
+Heaven is falling—so the scholar said—

-The consequence of vice all dire and dread
+The consequence of vice, all dire and dread

-You must obey and yield, transgress no more —
+“You must obey and yield, transgress no more !

 What pillars have we moved to break the sky?

-The tyrants’ scepter so stands gilt by fear,
+The tyrants’ scepter stands so to proclaim,

 © Loubert S. Suddaby.
 All Rights Reserved.